Tuning the two-step melting of magnetic orders in a dipolar kagome spin ice by quantum fluctuations: Introduction

 A prominent example where the multistep melting occurs is the two-dimensional dipolar kagome spin ice.
-In its simplest setting~\cite{Moeller2009,Chern2011,Chern2012}, Ising spins form a kagome lattice with their magnetic moments lying \emph{in} the kagome plane.
-The spins interact through the long range magnetic dipole interaction.
-This system hosts at low temperature a magnetic ground state with $\sqrt{3}\times\sqrt{3}$ magnetic unit cell (Fig.~\ref{fig:cartoon}c), corresponding to a magnetic ordering wave vector $\mathbf{Q} = 2\mathbf{K}$, where $\mathbf{K}$ is at the K point of the first Brillouin zone.
-The $\sqrt{3}\times\sqrt{3}$ magnetic ground state breaks both the lattice symmetry and the time reversal symmetry.
-Upon heating, the $\sqrt{3}\times\sqrt{3}$ phase melts through an intermediate magnetic charge ordered phase where the lattice symmetries are restored but the time reversal symmetry remains broken (Fig.~\ref{fig:cartoon}b) --- There, the magnetic charges inside the triangles of the kagome lattice exhibit an ordered pattern while the spins are fluctuating.
-The transition is of the three-state Potts universality.
-Further increasing the temperature finally brings the system to the paramagnetic phase through an Ising transition.
+In its simplest setting~\cite{Moeller2009,Chern2011,Rougemaille2011,Chern2012}, Ising spins form a kagome lattice with their magnetic moments lying \emph{in} the kagome plane.
+The spins interact through the long range magnetic dipole-dipole interaction.
+This system hosts at low temperature a magnetic ground state with $\sqrt{3}\times\sqrt{3}$ magnetic unit cell (Fig.~\ref{fig:cartoon}d), corresponding to a magnetic ordering wave vector $\mathbf{Q} = 2\mathbf{K}$, where $\mathbf{K}$ is at the K point of the first Brillouin zone.
+The $\sqrt{3}\times\sqrt{3}$ magnetic ground state breaks both the lattice translation symmetry and the time reversal symmetry.
+Upon heating, the $\sqrt{3}\times\sqrt{3}$ phase melts through an intermediate magnetic charge ordered phase where the lattice translation symmetry is restored but the time reversal symmetry remains broken.
+There, the magnetic charges inside the triangles of the kagome lattice exhibit an ordered pattern while the spins are fluctuating (Fig.~\ref{fig:cartoon} b\&{}c).
+In the example shown in Fig.~\ref{fig:cartoon}c, each up triangle carries one unit of positive magnetic charge, while each down triangle carries one unit of negative magnetic charge.
+This pattern respects the lattice translation symmetry.
+Equivalently, the static magnetic moments form a staggered, all-in-all-out pattern, which respects the lattice translation symmetry as well.
+The melting transition from the $\sqrt{3}\times\sqrt{3}$ phase to the magnetic charge ordered phase is of the three-state Potts universality.
+Further increasing the temperature finally brings the system to the paramagnetic phase through an Ising transition that restores the time-reversal symmetry.

 The $\sqrt{3}\times\sqrt{3}$ phase exhibits a very different melting process in a closely related system.
 In the kagome Ising antiferromagnet with both nearest and second neighbor interactions~\cite{Kano1953,Wolf1988,Takagi1993,Wills2002}, the intermediate magnetic charge ordered phase is evaded.
 Instead, the $\sqrt{3}\times\sqrt{3}$ phase melts through a floating Kosterlitz-Thouless (KT) phase by two consecutive KT transitions~\cite{Chern2012}.